 HOFFMAN: It’s not that Sara didn’t have any input.
 She just figured out where to get the most useful input, from people who knew the ins and outs of the business.
 And she shielded herself from the kind of criticism that might have crippled her.

-BLAKELY: An idea is its most vulnerable in its infancy and that’s also the moment in human nature we want to immediately turn to our right or left until our coworker or friend or boyfriend or boss you know, “I have this idea.”
-And out of love and concern we hear a lot of things that stops us right in our tracks.
+BLAKELY: An idea is its most vulnerable in its infancy, and that’s also the moment in human nature we want to immediately turn to our right or left, and tell our coworker or friend or boyfriend or boss, you know, “I have this idea.”
+And out of love and concern, we hear a lot of things that stops us right in our tracks.

 HOFFMAN: This kind of unhelpful input is very common, and we’ve heard it on this show before.
 Remember our episode with Linda Rottenberg, the CEO of Endeavor?
 Linda has now built entrepreneurial communities all over the world.
-But twenty years ago, she was a recent graduate with a dream… a dream that was about to be crushed.
+But 20 years ago, she was a recent graduate with a dream—a dream that was about to be crushed.

 HOFFMAN: If you listened to that episode, you know that Linda’s idea ended up providing much more than just job security.
 And that’s because she held tight to it, even when people tried to talk her down.